-In recent years, as I have embarked on a journey of spirituality and reconnecting with my faith as an adult, my lack of awareness of the Asmaa ul Husnaa has been increasingly playing on my mind.
+In recent years, since embarking on a journey of spirituality and reconnecting with my faith as an adult, my lack of awareness of the Asma ul Husna has been increasingly playing on my mind.
 But you all know how it is; we get distracted by other things and suddenly it becomes less urgent again.
-It’s like attending a dhikr gathering/halaqa; you leave feeling so spiritually uplifted and can’t wait to attend the next one, but then you’re ‘busy’ for the next gathering and the next and the one after that and then BAM! a whole year has passed.
-Or you set a goal to get in shape, work out more, eat better etc… but then comes the dilemma of that last slice of carrot cake sitting on the counter all alone, it would be a shame to let it go to waste.
-After all, it contains carrots – one of my 5 a day, winning!
-So yes, I am comparing my spiritual journey with eating habits – one starts with the best intentions but can often struggle to stay on the wagon.
-Practicing my faith seems similar – I have highs and lows but really, more lows than highs.
+It’s like attending a dhikr gathering/ halaqa: you leave feeling so spiritually uplifted and can’t wait to attend the next one, but then you’re “busy” for the next gathering and the next and the one after that and then BAM! a whole year has passed.
+Or you set a goal to get in shape, work out more, eat better etc… But then comes the dilemma of that last slice of carrot cake sitting on the counter all alone—it would be a shame to let it go to waste.
+After all, it contains carrots—one of my 5 a day, winning!
+So yes, I am comparing my spiritual journey with eating habits—one starts with the best intentions but can often struggle to stay on the wagon.
+Practicing my faith seems similar—I have highs and lows but really, more lows than highs.
 From the various conversations I have had about faith with friends and family, I realise I am not alone in experiencing this fluctuation.

-Now back to learning the 99 names of Allah though, our reasons should be quite simple really; we pray to Allah daily, we ask for forgiveness, we thank Him and we ask Him to grant us things, no matter how big or small.
-There will, however, be a name most apt for whatever it is we are asking from Allah.
-So I find myself asking time and time again; Why not use the appropriate name and truly understand what it means, in order to amplify our Duas?
+Now back to learning the 99 Names of Allah, though.
+Our reasons should be quite simple really; we pray to Allah daily, we ask for forgiveness, we thank Him and we ask Him to grant us things, no matter how big or small.
+There will, however, be a Name most apt for whatever it is we are asking from Allah.
+So I find myself asking time and time again: Why not use the appropriate Name and truly understand what it means, in order to amplify our du’a?
 See, it sounds so simple when you think about it.
-And more importantly, how can we embody the characteristics of each of these names?
-With Ramadan around the corner (yes, really just around the corner), I want to make a conscious effort to learn and understand some of the beautiful names of Allah and I would love for you all to join me on this journey!
+And more importantly, how can we embody the characteristics of each of these Names?
+With Ramadan around the corner (yes, really just around the corner), I want to make a conscious effort to learn and understand some of the beautiful Names of Allah, and I would love for you all to join me on this journey!
 Let’s start small, just 3 names to begin with.
 So, here we go…

 الْفَتَّاحُ – Al-Fattah

-For me, the biggest reminder with this name is that Allah, the Almighty is in control of our affairs.
-We may be knocking on a certain door for a period of time, with no joys of it opening or experiencing some form of difficulty but feel as though there is still no relief.
+For me, the biggest reminder with this name is that Allah the Almighty is in control of our affairs.
+We may be knocking on a certain door for a period of time, with no joyous opening.
+Or we may be experiencing some form of difficulty, but feel as though there is still no relief.
 Know that Allah has the solution and all will be revealed when He decides the timing is right.
-What I have learned over the years is that rather than fixating on what I don’t have/which prayer of mine doesn’t appear to have been answered – I can’t control any of that, but there are so many things I can control.
-For instance, being a good, kind human being, a good friend/sister/colleague, lending a friendly ear/shoulder to cry on if needed and trying to lift other women around me as best I can.
+What I have learned over the years is that rather than fixating on what I don’t have/which prayer of mine doesn’t appear to have been answered—I can’t control any of that, but there are so many things I can control.
+For instance, being a good, kind human being, a good friend/ sister/ colleague, lending a friendly ear/ shoulder to cry on if needed and trying to lift up other women around me as best I can.
 If you know someone is struggling, reach out to them, offer your support or words of comfort.
 If you see a homeless person, why not buy them some food or a hot drink?
-Let’s open the doors of Hope for one another knowing that Allah’s doors of Mercy will always be open to us (whether we can see it or not).
-Who knows, perhaps helping others will be the means through which Allah will open more doors for us.
-The doors we have so desperately been trying to break through.
+Let’s open the doors of Hope for one another, knowing that Allah’s doors of Mercy will always be open to us (whether we can see it or not).
+Who knows, perhaps helping others will be the means through which Allah will open more doors for us—the doors we have so desperately been trying to break through.